sidsingh0/food-recommendation/readme.md

 ![signin](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/signin.png)

 3. Click on the explore button.
-Enter the ingredients and Time you can spare for cooking (in minutes).
+Enter the ingredients and time you can spare for cooking (in minutes).

 ![questions](https://raw.githubusercontent.com/sidsingh0/food-recommendation/master/screenshots/questions.png)